 Generation Z consumers were the first generation born with the Internet.
 As a result, they’re often referred to as digital natives, and they are reshaping how companies engage with their target demographics.

 A survey published by Vogue Business illustrates how Gen Z shoppers are not as brand loyal as their Millennial predecessors.
 Gen Z consumers crave a deeper connection to their brands and will often opt for independent and micro-brands that are aligned with their personal ethos.

 Gen Z is a large and influential generation that aims to stay on top of and push cultural change, but brands have to earn their way into their wallets.
 As a result of the pandemic, 70% of Gen Z said they are monitoring their spending more closely than before.
-This underscores the importance of brands needing to speak to individualization and identify niche narratives to help their product stand out among the rest and be able to engage today’s consumers.
+This shift in Gen Z shopping habits underscores the importance of brands needing to speak to individualization and identify niche narratives to help their product stand out among the rest and be able to engage today’s consumers.

 This balancing act of desiring higher quality items but wanting reasonable prices is echoed in the increasing usage of buy-now, pay-later (BNPL).
 Since the start of the pandemic, 123% more Gen Zs have used BNPL than before, the strongest uptake of any generation, and one-third of Gen Z said they are likely to use BNPL solutions in the future.
 This is significant because BNPL has enabled more consumers to be able to purchase more expensive, higher quality products by paying for these goods in stages.